 So, science has painstakingly shown what we knew all along.

-Deer seasons are open or soon to begin around the country, and fresh venison is sure to be on the menu for many hunters and their families.
 Check out the Venison Wisdom Cookbook and try any of its 200 easy-to-make recipes for flavorful meals with venison, the world’s healthiest red meat.

 Recipes use practical ingredients, so you won’t be making special trips to the store for items you don’t have or will never use again!
 Plus, these recipes take you beyond trying to “disguise” your venison in taco shells and sloppy joes!